Abdulrahman-K-S/Money-Transfer-Service-API/README.md

 Once the application is up and running, you can use a tool like Postman to interact with the API.

-## Deployed Site
+## Deployed Site (Site is Up)

 The API is currently deployed onto this url => http://18.156.119.108.
 To run APIs off of this url you'll need to add the por `8080` which is the default springboot application port.
 You can check out the Swagger Documentation here http://18.156.119.108:8080/swagger-ui/index.html#/.
-(Site is Up)
+Which is deployed on a older version of the API so the frontend team can test on it.
+For full API capabilities we recommend you to clone it and run it locally

 ## API Endpoints